 It is important to realise that there is no one size fits all approach.

-It may be suitable for your business to keep some marketing in house and to outsource some or you may decide to outsource the whole lot.
-You have to decide what is going to work for your business!
+It may be suitable for your business to keep some marketing in-house and to outsource some, or you may decide to outsource the whole lot.
+You have to decide what will work for you and your business!

-When it comes to choosing who is going to create and manage your Google ads, relinquishing control can be tricky.
-Here are some tips so that you can choose the right professional to collaborate with for your Google Ads management.
+When it comes to choosing who will create and manage your Google ads, relinquishing control can be tricky.
+Here are some tips to choose the right professional to collaborate with for your Google Ads management.

 Tip 1 – The right collaborator